A Comparison Between Automation Systems

 - A play associates hosts or groups to their roles.
 Each role/group can have more than one role.

 - A role consists of a list of tasks.
 Despite its name a task is not necessarily something to do, but something that must exist in a certain state.

 - Tasks can use variables.
-They can affect how a task is executed (for example a variables could be a file name), or even wether a task is executed or not.
+They can affect how a task is executed (for example a variable could be a file name), or even whether a task is executed or not.
 Variables exist at role, group or host level.
 Variables can also be passed by the user when a play is applied.

 - Playbooks are the code that is used to define tasks and variables.

 - Facts are data that Ansible retrieves from remote hosts before deploying.
 This is a very important step, because facts may determine which tasks are executed or how they are executed.
 Facts include, for example, the operating system family or its version.
 A playbook sees facts as pre-set variables.

 - Modules implement actions that tasks can use.
 Action examples are file (to declare that files and directories must exist) or mysql_variables (to declare MySQL/MariaDB variables that need to be set).